jouni/j-elements/docs/util/stylable.md

 }
 ```

 You can nest `@media` rules inside each other, which allows you to style nested components.
+There are [limitations](#pre-processors) for this if you are using a CSS pre-processor.

 ```css
 @media parent-component {